danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 You can modify the configuration by changing the [Input Variables](#input-variables) inside the `module` block.

 _NOTE: The `danitso/terraform` image contains all the custom providers developed by [Danitso](https://danitso.com).
 In case you do not want to use this image, you must manually download and install the required provider plug-ins listed under the [Requirements](#requirements) section._

-## Features

-### Cloud Controller Manager

-This module also provisions the [Cloud Controller Manager for Cloud.dk](https://github.com/danitso/clouddk-cloud-controller-manager).
-The controller adds support for services of type `LoadBalancer` as well as other important features.

 ## Input Variables